Roger Keith Coleman: DNA testing post-execution

 Centurion Ministries and four newspapers, including the Washington Post, sought to have DNA evidence from the case re-examined in 2000.
 That year was the first instance of a court ordering DNA testing of a man who had been executed for rape and murder: Ellis Wayne Felker in Georgia.
 The results were inconclusive.

 In 2002, the Supreme Court of Virginia declined the request.
 Centurion Ministries subsequently appealed to Virginia Governor Mark Warner.

 On January 5, 2006, Warner ordered the retesting of Coleman's DNA evidence, which was sent to the Centre of Forensic Sciences in Toronto, Canada.
 It determined that his DNA matched that of semen found at the crime scene, with no exclusions, and that there was only a 1-in-19-million chance of a random match.
 On January 12, 2006, Warner's office announced that the test results conclusively confirmed Coleman's guilt.

 Aftermath

 Supporters who believed in Coleman's innocence had expected DNA tests to exonerate him, but they were profoundly disappointed.
 Some death penalty opponents had believed that evidence of an innocent man's execution would have a major impact on the death penalty debate in the United States, as some people on death row had been known to be exonerated.
 If Coleman had been proven innocent, it likely would have contributed to anti-death penalty support.
 Death penalty supporters were able to argue that Coleman's case showed that the criminal justice system was functioning in having guilty people convicted and executed, which severely dampened moves to abolish capital punishment.
-McCloskey subsequently issued a statement.